opsta/ansible-elasticsearch/README.md

 ## Requirements

 - If you install with SSL HTTP enabled.
-The target master host will need to have full FQDN set otherwise change password task will fail since it require domain to connect.
+The target hosts will need to have **full FQDN*** set.
+Otherwise both change password and activate license task will fail since it require domain to connect.
 I have already updated inventory example in description.

 ## Role Variables